 You can do this aside from the vertical product tabs.
 Currently WooBuilder doesn’t offer any customizations for tab layouts.
 There may be a 3rd party plugin that could help with this, but I haven’t tried to research that yet.

-WooBuilder Blocks is a promising product that will work really well for a specific audience.
+WooBuilder Blocks is a promising product that continues to mature and will work really well for a specific audience.

 As with any product, you should assess your needs first to see if it’s the right fit.